-Cash sweep fees are generated based on advisors' clients' cash sweep accounts.
-Uninvested cash balances are swept into either insured cash accounts at various banks or third-party money market funds for which the Company receives fees for administration and recordkeeping, which are based on account type and the invested balances.
+Client cash revenues are generated based on advisors' clients' cash balances in insured sweep accounts at various banks and money market programs.
+The Company receives fees based on account type and invested balances for administration and recordkeeping.
 These fees are paid and recognized over time.